-Taste-wise is the same, mainly due to the amazing mix of spices I used: cumin (my favorite), ground coriander and cardamom.
-The texture is a little bit soft, unlike a real falafel.
-But I am still yet to find a vegetable that gives the same consistency as chickpeas.
+Taste-wise is similar, mainly due to the amazing mix of spices I used: cumin (my favorite), ground coriander, and cardamom.
+The texture is on the soft side, unlike a real falafel.
+But I am still yet to find a vegetable that gives the same consistency as dry chickpeas.

 Life without falafel is not fun

-And it’s not because of the chickpeas that are the main ingredient, it’s the combination of spices that makes falafel so good.
-I went fancy with this one and made three types of falafel: the simple one, turmeric falafel and sesame seeds coated.
+To me, it’s the combination of spices that makes falafel so good.
+I went fancy with this one and made three types of falafel: the simple one, turmeric falafel, and sesame seed coated falafel.
 You can just go ahead and make them simple, but it is not much extra work to make the three.
 Unlike my previous attempts (with different ingredients), they held together perfectly when rolled and fried.

 This is relatively easy to make.
 Most of the preparation time is in fact the mixture sitting in the fridge.
-Cauliflower, parsnip and sunchokes are simply steamed or boiled and then everything is mixed in a food processor.
-I initially thought of adding some yam, but I decided to keep it low carb and low resistant starch.
+Cauliflower, parsnip, and sunchokes are simply steamed or boiled, and then everything is mixed in a food processor.
+I initially thought of adding some yam, but I decided to keep it lower-carb.
 Some people add eggs to get a better consistency, but I wanted to keep it vegan, as the falafel traditionally is.